-DAVID SMALL DIRECTOR
+DAVID SMALL INDEPENDENT DIRECTOR

-With more than two decades of energy policy and strategic experience, Mr. David Small plays a key Executive role at an emergent energy firm in Trinidad and Tobago as it relates to the global market positioning of the company.
-In addition to this, he currently serves as an Independent Senator in the Parliament of Trinidad and Tobago.
+With more than two decades of energy policy and strategic experience, Mr. David Small plays a key Executive role at an emergent energy firm in Trinidad and Tobago.

-In his new role as a member of the Board of Directors of Beacon, Mr. Small's broad-based strategic experience and extensive market knowledge have been directed towards developing a strategic roadmap for both the long-term future and realtime support of critical company initiatives.
+In his role as a member of the Board of Directors of Beacon, Mr. Small's broad-based strategic experience and extensive market knowledge have been directed towards developing a strategic roadmap for both the long-term future and real-time support of critical company initiatives.

-Mr. Small has served in several senior positions in the Government of Trinidad and Tobago, including Director of Policy and Performance at the Ministry of Energy, as an advisor and spokesperson with a focus on energy policy, strategy and relationship management.
-He served on the Board of Directors of the National Gas Company of Trinidad and Tobago (NGC) for nine years (2002-2010) where, amongst other roles, he was the Chairman of the Board's Finance Committee overseeing the company's capital expenditure decisions.
+Mr. Small has served as an Independent Senator until November 2018 and in several senior positions in the Government of Trinidad and Tobago, including Director of Policy and Performance at the Ministry of Energy.
+He served on the Board of Directors of the National Gas Company of Trinidad and Tobago (NGC) for nine years (2002-2010) where he was the Chairman of the Board's Finance Committee overseeing the company's capital expenditure decisions.
 From 2008 to 2010, Mr. Small was also Chairman of the Board of the two special purpose subsidiaries of the NGC that held the company's shareholdings in the Atlantic LNG complex and from 2008 to 2010 was a Director on the board of Phoenix Park Gas Processors Limited.